 - Shaving/trimming one’s hair once all rituals have been completed

 While men’s Ihram consists of white garb fashioned out of two simple pieces of unstitched fabric, women can wear whatever they want during Umrah.
 Of course, they must cover everything except for their hands and faces.
 I found it odd that despite this requirement, the female security guards as well as some local women wore the full niqab and gloves inside the mosque.
 The dress code did make packing extremely easy.
 I brought a few pairs of leggings, t-shirts, and maxi dresses that I wore underneath a black abaya.
-These outfits were comfortable, kept me cool in the heat and were appropriate for the non-religious part of our trip.
+These outfits were comfortable, kept me cool and were appropriate for the non-religious part of our trip.

 Why Non-Muslims Can’t Enter Mecca